- COVID-19 Update

 |Training Package||Creative Arts and Culture Training Package|

 This course is organised into 15 units of competency, made up of 4 core units and 11 elective units.
+Electives may subject to changes with further notice.

 |Units of Competency Codes||Units of Competency Names|